Angelica137/Thermostat_1/README.md

 Accpetance criteria

+The user can increase the temperature uing an up function

-Given the user has started the thermostat
+Given the user wants to increase the temeperature of the thermostat When they use the up fonction
+Then the temperature increases

+# User story 3

+As a user, when I am feeling too warm
-When they want to increase the temperature
+I want to decrease the temperature of the thermostat with a down function so that I can be comfortable

+Acceptance criteria

-They can increase the temperature
+The user can decrease the temperature of the thermostat using a down function

+Given the user wants to lower the temperature
+When they use the down function
+Then the temperature decreases